Building a solar panel charger that is functional with several battery types is discussed in this article.

 What is a High Current Solar Battery Charger Circuit for 12V, 24V, 48V Batteries:

-A high current solar battery charger circuit is designed to efficiently charge batteries using solar panels.
+A circuit for a high current solar battery charger is made to effectively use solar panels to charge batteries.

 Parts List: